CS336-Final-Project/musicTranslator-project/projectDesign.md

 ## Description of Components
 - Song Lyrics Component
   - Purpose:
-    - Displays the lyrics of the current song along with translations in the user’s preferred learning languages
+    - Displays the lyrics of the current song along with translations in the user’s preferred learning languages so users can learn languages in a fun interactive way.
     - Will display the orignal lyrics on one side & the translated lyrics on the other
   - Data Maintained:
     - songID(string): ID of the current song